RunshiGao/mini-leveldb/README.md

 * Maximum 50 sstables, which is around 2MB file
 * Assume on integer keys
 * No Write-Ahead-Log so no crash recovery
+* No log compactions for now, which means the size scales